-However, is that the only reason companies from a varied number of industries strongly focus on customer experience and develop a customer experience management program?
+However, is that the only reason companies from a varied number of industries, such as banking, strongly focus on customer experience and develop a customer experience management program?

 My friend recently recommended a food ordering app which I “just have to try out - at least once”.
 And, as I’m not a big fan of online food, I was a bit skeptical.
 He claimed the ordering experience was great, not just the food.
 And, guess what?
 I gave it a shot.